8bitbuddhist/PixelMaestro-Studio/docsrc/Device-Tab.rst

 Device Tab
 ==========

-The Device Tab lets you connect devices to PixelMaestro Studio via USB.
-This allows you to send commands to devices that interact directly with LED hardware, such as an Arduino.
-You can connect multiple devices and control them in real-time, or send your entire Maestro configuration to a device.
+The Device Tab lets you connect PixelMaestro Studio to devices over a serial, USB, or network connection.
+This lets you send commands to devices that interact directly with LED hardware, such as an Arduino.

 .. image:: images/device-tab.png
    :target: images/device-tab.png
    :alt: Device tab

-Your device must be running software capable of receiving and interpreting serial commands from PixelMaestro Studio.
-The PixelMaestro library includes :pmarduino:`several Arduino sketches <>` that demonstrate this.
+Your device must be running a sketch capable of receiving and interpreting serial commands from PixelMaestro Studio.
+You can find samples in the :pmarduino:`PixelMaestro Arduino folder <>`.

 Adding a Device
 ---------------

+To add a new device, click the *Add* button.
+This opens the new device dialog.
+If connecting to a serial device, you can use the drop-down to view a list of serial devices connected to your PC.
+You can also enter the location manually.
+If connecting to a network device, enter the IP address (and optionally, the port number) of the device using the format [IP]:[Port].

+..
+Note:: PixelMaestro Studio uses port 8077 by default.

-Before you can connect to a device, you first need to add it.
-Click the *Add* button to open the new device dialog.
-Select the port that the device is connected to from the drop-down menu (or enter it manually).
-Check *Auto-connect* to automatically connect to the device when PixelMaestro Studio starts.
-Live Updates are explained in more detail in the next section.
+If you want to automatically connect to the device when PixelMaestro Studio loads, check *Auto-connect*.
+The Live Updates option is explained in more detail in the next section.

 Click *Ok* to save your device and add it to the Device List.

 Enabling Live Updates
 ^^^^^^^^^^^^^^^^^^^^^

-With Live Updates enabled, any actions you perform in PixelMaestro Studio are automatically mirrored to a connected device in real-time.
-For an example, see the :pmarduino:`USB Arduino sketch <USB_Live>` included in the PixelMaestro library.
+With Live Updates enabled, any actions you perform in PixelMaestro Studio are automatically sent to a connected device in real-time.
 Check the *Live Updates* box to enable live updates.
 This also enables the Map Sections button, which is explained in the next section.

+For an example of a sketch that allows a device to receive live updates, see the :pmarduino:`USB Arduino sketch <USB_Live>` included in the PixelMaestro library.

 Mapping Sections
 ^^^^^^^^^^^^^^^^

+Section mapping allows you to run commands meant for one Section on another Section.

-The number of Sections you manage in PixelMaestro Studio will likely be different than the number of Sections managed on your device.
-Because Sections are identified by their index, this means that most commands generated in PixelMaestro Studio won't work as expected on your device.
+For projects with multiple devices, the number of Sections you manage in PixelMaestro Studio may be different than the number of Sections managed by any one device.
+Because Sections are identified by their index, this means that by default commands sent by PixelMaestro Studio won't run properly on your devices.

-Section maps fix this by letting you map one Section index to another.
-For example, you might want to run commands for Section 2 on a device that only has one Section (Section 0).
+Section mapping fixes this by letting you change the index in real-time.
+For example, you might want to run commands for Section 2 on a device that only has one Section, which has an index of 0.
 You can use a Section map to map Section 2 to Section 0.
-The next time you perform an action, PixelMaestro Studio automatically translates the command's Section index before sending it to the device.
+The next time you perform an action, PixelMaestro Studio automatically translates the command's Section index from 2 to 0 before sending it to the device.

 To create a map, click the *Map Sections...* button.
 This opens a dialog box showing a table with two columns:

 * The ``Local Section`` column is the index of each Section in PixelMaestro Studio.
 * The ``Remote Section`` column is the index of the target Section on the remote device.